eye3/nkit4py/README.md

 Default "%Y-%m-%d %H:%M:%S";
 - **bool_true**: representation for 'true' boolean value.
 Default '1';
 - **bool_false**: representation for 'false' boolean value.
 Default '0';
+- **priority**: list of element names.
+All DICT keys are printed to XML in order they enumerated in this list.
+Other DICT keys are printed in unexpected order.

 If NO *rootname* has been provided then *xmldec* will no effect.